Join us to participate in local San Francisco climate action, and campaigns organized by 350 Bay Area.

 We are part of a national movement that urges governments to withdraw their investments from fossil fuel corporations.
 In April 2013, we helped convince the SF Board of Supervisors to pass a unanimous resolution urging the city to purge its pension fund of investments in these corporations.
 After we presented our case before the Retirement System Board, they voted to take the first steps in the divestment process.
-More recently they took the second of the three steps in their process, and we are now working to keep public pressure on the Board, which we hope will lead to complete divestiture.
-Not only do we desire to live in a city unbeholden to the fossil fuel industry, but we believe that SF can be an example to other cities throughout the nation and the world.
+More recently they took the second of the three steps in their process.
+They have divested from direct investments in coal companies.
+We want to live in a city unbeholden to the fossil fuel industry, and we believe that SF can be an example to other cities throughout the nation and the world.

 - Clean Energy

-350SF is working along with other organizations to support the launch of CleanPowerSF, a comprehensive renewable energy transformation plan for San Francisco.
-CleanPowerSF would see the city sell 50-100% renewable energy to customers (for roughly the same price as PG&E), while using that customer revenue to finance a robust build-out of renewable energy right here in the city.
+350SF is working along with other organizations to support CleanPowerSF, a comprehensive renewable energy transformation plan for San Francisco.
+CleanPowerSF will see the city sell renewable energy to customers (for roughly the same price as PG&E).
+The customer revenue will be available to finance a robust build-out of renewable energy right here in the city.
 With sufficient investment, up to half our energy load could be local, distributed, and renewable within 10 years.